 The main business operations of Apex Group are production and sales of single-sided, double-sided and multi-layer rigid printed circuit boards (PCBs).
-The products are sold locally in Thailand and also exported to Asia including China, Japan, Korea, Europe and America.
-Consumer electronics makers that are clients of the group include Samsung, Sony, Bosch, Technicolor, Canon, HP, Toshiba and WDC.
-The PCBs produced by the group are mainly applied in LCD TVs, STBs, hard disks, printers, wireless transmitters, TFT panels, multimedia products for automobiles and automobiles devices.
+The products are sold locally in Thailand and also exported to Asia, Europe and America.
+Consumer electronics makers that are clients of the group include international first-tier customers such as, Samsung, Sony, Bosch, Vantiva, Canon, HP, Toshiba and WDC.
+The PCBs produced by the group are mainly applied in TVs, car multimedia, computer peripherals, network equipment, and home entertainment devices.